 Targeted Rate - Whāngārei Urban Rivers Management Rate

 To fund stage 1 (of 3) of the flood risk reduction project for the Whāngārei CBD.

-Stage 1 consists of maintenance works on the existing river channels within the CBD and a contribution towards the upgrade of the Rust Avenue bridge.
+Stage 1 consists of maintenance works on the existing river channels within the CBD and the upgrade of the Rust Avenue Bridge.